 Here’s a quick look at some of the transactions at Kingsford Waterbay and Kingsford Hillview Peak condos.

 As you can see, the quality doesn’t seem to affect buying interest – even from homebuyers/investors who actually saw the ‘finished product’.

 Ultimately, there will be other more important factors that really determine the value of any property.

 There’s actually a lot to like about Normanton Park and if you go to the actual site to have a look, you will see that it is so iconic.
 Any passerby will find it hard to miss or not take a second glance at it.

 The entire development looks simply majestic and I simply can’t find anything to complain about except for the inconvenience factor.

-But for anyone that is already familiar with the precinct and travel by car most of the time, Normanton Park condo does look like a good buy based on its price point (at an average of $1,750 to $1,850 PSF), the added ‘confidence’ given by BCA, and its future upside.
+But for anyone that is already familiar with the precinct and travels by car most of the time, the Normanton Park condo does look like a good buy based on its price point (at an average of $1,750 to $1,850 PSF), the added ‘confidence’ given by BCA, and its future upside.